top of page

 Community Resources

-KKCC welcomes and serves members of Prince George's County along with Anne Arundel, Howard and Montgomery counties.
-The guides below, provide information on community services, support groups, and advocacy groups to help support parents, students and staff based on their county of residence.
+KKCC welcomes families from Prince George’s, Anne Arundel, Howard, and Montgomery counties.
+The guides below provide information about community services, support groups, and advocacy organizations available to support parents, students, and staff based on their county of residence.

 Specialized Child Care Services

-Children with special needs and learning disabilities have the same opportunity to be accepted in our program as their non-disabled same age peers.
-Special needs children will participate and progress with the general education curriculum to the appropriate extent and with manageable adequate accommodations.
-We encourage parents to make inform staff of special needs children may have.
-As well as provide staff with an EIP or IFSP if one is available.
+Children with special needs and learning disabilities have the same opportunity for enrollment as their same-age peers.
+KKCC will support their participation and progress in the general education curriculum to the appropriate extent, with reasonable accommodations.
+Parents are encouraged to inform staff of any special needs their child may have and provide an EIP or IFSP, if available.

-Our goal is to work together to provide the best possible care for your child.
-If needed, we may recommend that parents seek help from Maryland's Infant and Toddler's Program, Child Find, PG County Children's Resource Center, Project Win, family counseling, etc. We will work with these and other referral services to ensure that the child is receiving the proper care for their need.
+Our goal is to work collaboratively with families to provide the best possible care and support for each child.
+When appropriate, KKCC may recommend community resources and services, such as Maryland’s Infants and Toddlers Program, Child Find, the Prince George’s County Children’s Resource Center, Project WIN, or family counseling.
+We will work with families and referral agencies to help ensure each child receives appropriate support and services.

-Project Win is an early childhood mental health program designed to address the social and emotional needs of children from birth to five-years old who are in family childcare, childcare centers, or informal childcare settings throughout Prince George’s County.
-This program promotes positive social and emotional development, which is a key to school readiness.
-They work with parents and childcare providers to address issues that may result in expulsion from childcare.
+Project WIN is an early childhood mental health program that supports the social and emotional needs of children from birth to five years old in family childcare, childcare centers, and informal childcare settings throughout Prince George’s County.

 bottom of page